State-based individual mandates should be on the radar of potentially affected employers.

 Seven states (California, Connecticut, Hawaii, Maryland, Minnesota, Rhode Island, and Washington) are considering state-based individual mandates, but the details vary from one state to another.

 Most of those states introduced legislation in 2018 that proposed a penalty similar to the ACA's individual mandate penalty, although one of the bills that was under consideration in Connecticut would have imposed a much larger penalty ($10,000 or 9.66 percent of household income, whichever is smaller) on people who remain uninsured.
 The District of Columbia, New Jersey and Vermont have already enacted individual mandates and Massachusetts has had one in place for years.

 Employer Compliance With State-Based Individual Mandates

-The new state-based individual mandates are still being developed in many cases, but some states have given hints in terms of what might be expected of employers.
+The new state-based individual mandate is still being developed in many cases, but some states have given hints in terms of what might be expected of employers.

-In Vermont, the bill that passed calls for the formation of a working group that would be tasked with sorting out the details of how the state's individual mandate would be implemented and enforced.
+In Vermont, the bill that passed last year called for the formation of a working group that would be tasked with sorting out the details of how the state's individual mandate would be implemented and enforced.